“A true delight to watch”

 The most exhilarating part of bellydance, for Rachael, is improvising with live musicians, and trying to inspire her audience to the elusive state of musical enchantment known as ‘tarab’.
 In recent years she has had the pleasure of performing several times with the Arab Quarter band, and with Guy Schalom’s Baladi Blues ensemble.

 Rachael is a geek by nature, and she loves researching and writing about the background of the dance, including its history and wider cultural context, when she isn’t performing, teaching or taking classes.
 She also enjoys learning to play Egyptian music on the oud, having previously studied classical guitar for many years.
 Since 2014 she has run the popular “Bellydancers’ Music Discussion Group” on Facebook.

 Outside of bellydance, Rachael also performs traditional English dances with the Oxford University Morris Men, and is a keen amateur folk singer.

-Rachael has taken the JWAAD ‘Safe delivery of bellydance classes’ course, and is committed to teaching you to dance safely, and without risk of avoidable injury.
-She has also completed the ‘Understanding music used within bellydance’ and ‘Influence of history and culture upon bellydance’ qualifications, which are accredited by the Open College Network as being of ‘A’ level complexity.
+Rachael has completed the JWAAD ‘Safe delivery of bellydance classes’ course, and is committed to teaching you to dance safely, and without risk of avoidable injury.
+She has also completed the ‘Understanding music used within bellydance’ and ‘Influence of history and culture upon bellydance’ qualifications, which are accredited by the Open College Network as being of ‘A’ level complexity, and she is working towards the full JWAAD teaching diploma.

-Rachael is also a full member of Equity, the entertainer’s union, and as such has full public liability insurance for dance teaching and performance.
+Rachael is a full member of Equity, the entertainer’s union, and as such has full public liability insurance for dance teaching and performance.